clio-janelia/clio_ingest/emwrite_docker/README.md

 	% gcloud builds submit --config cloudbuild.yaml

+Alternatively, one can use docker to build and deploy, which is many cases could be more convenient since the locally tested image can just be uploaded.
+The following links gcloud with docker, builds a container, and uploads:

+	% configure docker with gcloud: gcloud auth configure-docker
+	$ docker build . -t gcr.io/flyem-private/emwrite
+	$ docker push  gcr.io/flyem-private/emwrite

 Once the container is built, deploy to cloud run with the following command.
 The instance is created with a maximum 2GB of memory and sets the concurrency to 1 per instance.
 Two cores are specified